 \section{Introduction}

-Active galactic nuclei (AGNs) are the actively accreting supermassive black holes (SMBHs) found at the centers of $\sim1-5$\% of galaxies in the local universe \citep[e.g.,][]{ho08, haggard10, lacerda20}.
+Active galactic nuclei (AGNs) are the actively accreting supermassive black holes (SMBHs) found at the centers of $\sim$$1-5$\% of galaxies in the local universe \citep[e.g.,][]{ho08, haggard10, lacerda20}.
 For decades, it has been known that AGNs vary stochastically both photometrically \citep[e.g.,][]{ulrich97, drake09, macleod12} and spectroscopically \citep[e.g.,][]{bianchi05}.
 Due to the recent growth of optical transient surveys, AGNs and quiescent galaxies alike have also been found to undergo extreme flaring behavior.
 Such events include tidal disruption events \citep[TDEs;][]{vanvelzen11, gezari12b, holoien14a, holoien16a, payne21, hinkle21a}, dramatic changes in the accretion rates of known AGNs \citep[e.g.,][]{denney14, shappee14, wyrzykowski17, trakhtenbrot19a, frederick19, frederick21}, and a growing class of ambiguous nuclear transients \citep[ANTs;][]{neustadt20, hinkle21c, holoien21}.

 Broadly, nuclear transients share a set of observed characteristics including bright ultraviolet (UV) emission \citep[e.g.,][]{holoien16a, neustadt20, hinkle21c}, strong emission lines \citep{holoien14a, trakhtenbrot19a, leloudas19}, slow and often smooth photometric evolution \citep{frederick21, hinkle20a, vanvelzen21}, and, for some events, X-ray emission \citep{holoien16a, neustadt20, hinkle21a}.
-These different classes of nuclear transients often have distinct properties in their X-ray continua, color evolution, and prescence of light curve rebrightening episodes \citep[e.g.,][]{frederick21}.
+The different classes of nuclear transients often have distinct properties in their X-ray continua, color evolution, and the presence of light curve rebrightening episodes \citep[e.g.,][]{frederick21}.
 However, in the case of ANTs, the lack of expected features or the presence of unexpected features can make a definitive classification difficult \citep[][]{neustadt20, frederick21, hinkle21c, malyali21, holoien21}.